johnsonk16/GroceryBasket-/ProgressUpdates.md

 * Make plan

 ### What will you do this week?
-* Investigate how to implement choosen API
+* Investigate how to implement chosen API
 * Discuss further the design of the web app

 ### Any blocking issues/challenges need to be addressed?